Imakesoftware2/jbmod-spawnmenu/README.md

 ## JBMod Save Menu Spawnmenu
-These set of scripts will let you make spawnmenus with the source engine save menu .
+These set of scripts will let you make spawnmenus with the source engine save menu.
 It also should work on source games.

 ## File Index